Sangeeta Kumari Singh Deo: Background and family

 Sangeeta was born into the minor Rajput nobility of Rajasthan.
 Her natal family held an estate of five villages of which the largest was Kerote (or Kirot).
-Her father, Amar Singh, was a younger son and therefore he inherited little, but he entered government service, serving as an officer in the elite IPS.
+Her father, Amar Singh, was a younger son and therefore he inherited little, but he entered government service, serving as an officer in the IPS.
 He retired as PR in-charge at the AIIMS, New Delhi.
-Sangeeta grew up in a middle class milieu and graduated from Delhi university with a BA in political science.
+Sangeeta grew up in a middle class milieu and graduated from Delhi University with a BA in political science.

-In October 1985, and in a match arranged by their parents in the usual Indian way, Sangeeta was married to Kanakvardhan Singh Deo, son and heir of the Maharaja of Patnagarh-Bolangir, an erstwhile princely state located in Odisha.
+In October 1985, in a match arranged by their parents in the usual Indian way, Sangeeta was married to Kanakvardhan Singh Deo, son and heir of the former Maharaja of Patnagarh-Bolangir, an erstwhile princely state located in Odisha.
 The couple settled in Delhi and became the parents of a single child, a daughter named Nivritti.
-In January 2014, again in a match arranged by their families in the usual Indian way, Nivritti was married to Lakshyaraj Singh, only son and heir of Shriji Arvind Singh of Mewar.
+In January 2014, again in a match arranged by their families in the usual Indian way, Nivritti was married to Lakshyaraj Singh, the only son of businessman Arvind Singh Mewar.